sidney3/data_challenge/README.md

 ## Running Locally
 We've provided support for 2 environment tools: venv and pyenv-virtualenv.
 ### venv
+If you use `python` alias, run:
 `source scripts/env.sh venv`

+If you use `python3` alias, run:
+`source scripts/env.sh venv --python3`
 ### pyenv
+If you use `python` alias, run:
 `source scripts/env.sh pyenv`

+If you use `python3` alias, run:
+`source scripts/env.sh pyenv --python3`

 ## Running in Docker
 To start the docker container: